4d/go-mobile/docs/special-features/session-management.md

 ```

-By default, the "status" is automatically set to "accepted" in the session is validated by the [On Mobile App Authentication](../4d/on-mobile-app-authentication) database method (`$result.success` set to `True`).
+By default, the "status" is automatically set to "accepted" if the session is validated by the [On Mobile App Authentication](../4d/on-mobile-app-authentication) database method (`$result.success` set to `True`).
 If you want the ability to manually validate the first login for every user session, add `$result.verify:=True` to the object returned by the [On Mobile App Authentication](../4d/on-mobile-app-authentication) database method.
 It will change the "accepted" default status to "pending" in the session file.
+For more information, see [this example](../special-features/authentication#without-the-component).

 ## Session object